briqr/briqr.github.io/_pages/about.md

 About
 ======
 I am a PhD student in computer science at the [University of Bonn](https://www.uni-bonn.de/), advised by professor Dr. [Juergen Gall](https://pages.iai.uni-bonn.de/gall_juergen/).
 I hold an MSc degree in computer science from the University of Bonn, and a BSc in computer and software engineering from the Technion.
-Currently, I am interning at Amazon where my research focuses on finding computer vision solutions for [Amazon Go](https://www.youtube.com/watch?v=NrmMk1Myrxc).

 Research interests